GEN 3 Services

 3.4 Supplement to the AIP (AIP SUP)

-AIP Supplements are separated by information subject (General—GEN, En-route—ENR and Aerodromes—AD) and are placed accordingly at the beginning of each AIP Part.
+AIP Supplements are separated by information subject (General— GEN, En-route—ENR and Aerodromes—AD) and are placed accordingly at the beginning of each AIP Part.
 Supplements are published on yellow paper to be conspicuous and to stand out from the rest of the AIP.
-Each AIP Supplement (regular or AIRAC) is allocated a serial number which is consecutive and based on the calendar year, i.e. AIP SUP 1/17; AIRAC AIP SUP 1/17.
+Each AIP Supplement (regular or AIRAC) is allocated a serial number which is consecutive and based on the calendar year, i.e. AIP SUP 1/20; AIRAC AIP SUP 1/20.

 An AIP Supplement is kept in the AIP as long as all or some of its contents remain valid.
 The period of validity of the information contained in the AIP Supplement will normally be given in the supplement itself.
 Alternatively, NOTAM may be used to indicate changes to the period of validity or cancellation of the supplement.

-The checklist of AIP Supplements currently in force is issued in the monthly printed plain-language summary of NOTAM in force.
+The checklist of AIP Supplements currently in force is issued in the monthly printed plain-language list of valid NOTAM.

 NOTAM contain information concerning the establishment, condition or change in any aeronautical facility, service, procedure or hazard, the timely knowledge of which is essential for personnel concerned with flight operations.
 The text of each NOTAM contains the information in the order shown in the ICAO NOTAM Format and is composed of the significations/uniform abbreviated phraseology assigned to the ICAO NOTAM Code complemented by ICAO abbreviations, indicators, identifiers, designators, call signs, frequencies, figures and plain language.
 NOTAM are originated and issued for Mogadishu FIR and are distributed in series A only.